Are Gibson Basses Any Good

 Norlin period

-During the Norlin period, Gibson bass guitars were produced.
+Gibson bass guitars were produced during the Norlin period.
 They were built in the Kalamazoo, Michigan factory.
 They are solid and made well.
 The hollow-bodied models are worth a decent amount today.

 The Gibson Grabber Bass was another product from the Norlin period.
 Its body was made from double-cut alder.
-It had a tune o Matic bridge and chrome hardware.
+It had a tune of Matic bridge and chrome hardware.
 It was available in various finishes.

 A new incarnation of the EB